influxdata/docs-v2/content/influxdb/cloud-serverless/reference/internals/storage-limits.md

 ```

 This error is returned for any write request that would exceed the maximum
-number of tables allowed in a namespace.
+number of tables (measurements) allowed in a namespace.